matthjs/BachelorProject/README.md

 * Decreasing batch fit size does not seem to speed things up that much.
 * Random minibatching or N latest minibatches??
 * Is it meaningful to increase dataset butches > 100,000?
+* Look into SVGP performance with relatively high number of inducing points.
+* What is the ideal learnign rate?
+Too low -> slow divergence/drop in performance?
+High -> Fast spike early.
+* Down up trajectory common for SVGP (with ~1000 inducing points) and "high" LR?
+(0.1, 0.01, 0.001).
+Lower than this little learning though.
 ## Information on modules

 ### Agents